yannickgranger/hangman-game/Readme.md

 - "feature/api" shows a quick API built to interact
 - "feature/ui" bootstraps a quick UI front with Vuejs

+## Documentation:
+see ./doc/ folder for business documentation and workflow used, plus other technical consideration

 ## Conclusion:

 - domain respects business rules, hexagon is tested (build by tests)